IuliiaKonovalova/school_app/README.md

   ![Student Page](documentation/features/students_page/students_page_admin_view.png)

-There is a button "add new student", which visible only to sales managers and bosses as only they are empowered to add any students.
+There is a button "add new student," which is visible only to sales managers and bosses as only they are empowered to add any students.

   ![Student Page.
 Add New Student Button](documentation/features/students_page/add_student_button.png)

-When the sales manager or a boss click on this button, he/she will be redirected to add new student page.
+When the sales manager or a boss clicks on this button, he/she will be redirected to add a new student page.

-In the top of the age there is a title "All Students", and under this title there is a search bar with instructions underneath this input bar.
+At the top of the age, there is a title "All Students", and under this title, there is a search bar with instructions underneath this input bar.

   ![Student Page.
 Search Input](documentation/features/students_page/students_page_search_input.png)